rvsrvs/jasdev.github.io/_posts/2015-09-19-always-on-conversations.md

 <sup>1</sup>: We often refer to the thread as 'TNN' (Turntable News Network) for short.

-<sup>2</sup>: Virginia, California, Oregon, Texas, North Carolina, and New York
+<sup>2</sup>: Virginia, California, Oregon, Illinois, North Carolina, and New York